Lab Members

 Sagarika completed her B.S. in Psychology and Certificate in Spanish at Georgia State University, after which they worked at Emory University as a Research Specialist studying how emotion and memory influence learning and development.
 She is interested in how culture interacts with memory and cognition broadly, and is passionate about promoting equity, justice, and accessibility in science.
 They love reading, listening to music, visiting museums, and collecting trinkets.

-James Qian is a first-year PhD student.
+James Qian is a second-year PhD student.
 He earned a B.A. in Psychology from Westmont College and an M.A. in Experimental Psychology from the University of Chicago, where he studied the relationship between video gaming and cognitive function.
 Before joining Brandeis, he worked on large-scale longitudinal studies of Alzheimer’s disease in underrepresented populations at the Memory and Aging Center at the University of California, San Francisco (UCSF).
 His research interests center on cognitive aging in a cultural and sociodemographic context, including the impact of culture and aging on memory and social cognition.

 In his free time, James enjoys traveling, playing basketball and video games.